rht-labs/tech-exercise/docs/1-the-manual-menace/9-git-with-gitlab.md

 2. REST API
 3. Database

+> You will be importing three repositories containing the Nordmart review application code and its configuration.

-2. `Nordmart Review` is hosted in a git repository, which you can import the application code by clicking on the `Import Project` tile.
+2. `Nordmart Review` is hosted in a git repository, which you can import by clicking on the `Import Project` tile.

 ![gitlab-new-import](./images/gitlab-import-project.png)

-3. To import the `Nordmart Review` User Interface codebase, click on the `Repository via URL` tile and input the following URL.
+3. To import the `Nordmart Review` User Interface repository, click on the `Repository via URL` tile and input the following URL.

 ```
 https://github.com/stakater-lab/stakater-nordmart-review-ui